- What are Enhanced Lifetime Mortgages?

 Frequently asked questions

-Can I make repayments on an enhanced lifetime mortgage, or must it be interest-only?
+Can I make repayments on an enhanced lifetime mortgage, or do I have to wait until the end?

-Are enhanced lifetime mortgages regulated, and how can I ensure I'm working with a reputable lender?
+Are enhanced lifetime mortgages safe, and how do I find a trustworthy lender?

-Yes, enhanced lifetime mortgages are regulated by financial authorities such as the Financial Conduct Authority (FCA) in the UK, and also guided by the standards of the Equity Release Council (ERC).
-To ensure you’re working with a reputable lender or broker, look for accreditations and memberships with these recognized industry bodies, and don’t hesitate to ask for references or reviews.
+Yes, they’re regulated by trusted groups like the Financial Conduct Authority (FCA) in the UK and follow rules from the Equity Release Council (ERC).
+To find a reliable lender or broker, look for these accreditations and check reviews or ask for recommendations.